Azure-Samples/graphrag-accelerator/docs/DEPLOYMENT-GUIDE.md

 bash deploy.sh -h # view help menu for additional options bash deploy.sh -p deploy.parameters.json
 ```
-When deploying for the first time, it will take ~40-50 minutes to deploy.
-Subsequent runs of this command will be faster.
+When deploying for the first time, it may take ~40-50 minutes to deploy all resources.
+In cases where a deployment error may occur (e.g. not enough quota), subsequent runs of this command will be faster if you rerun the deployment using the same resource group.

 ### 6. Use GraphRAG
 Once the deployment has finished, check out our [`Quickstart`](../notebooks/1-Quickstart.ipynb) notebook for a demonstration of how to use the GraphRAG API.
 To access the API documentation, visit `<APIM_gateway_url>/manpage/docs` in your browser.
 You can find the `APIM_gateway_url` by looking in the Azure Portal for the deployed APIM instance.